Industry News

 Who attacked Optus?

 With the data breach incident still under active investigation by government agencies, the identity of the attacker(s) remains uncertain.
 Only one individual/entity using the username “optusdata” has emerged on an online data breach forum.
-On September 23, optusdata claimed to be in possession of the hacked data of 11 million Optus customers and threatened to sell their sensitive personal information on the black market unless the telecom giant pays US$1 million in Monero, a cryptocurrency.
+On September 23, optusdata claimed to be in possession of the hacked data of 11 million Optus customers and threatened to sell their sensitive personal information on the black market unless the telecom giant paid US$1 million in Monero, a cryptocurrency.

 Getting no response from Optus, the threat actor(s) behind the username “optusdata” proceeded to release 10,200 customer records on September 26 but deleted the post a few hours later.
 Moreover, the alleged attacker(s) revoked their ransom demand and issued a public apology to Optus and the 10,200 customers whose data have been leaked, claiming that they have deleted their only copy of all the stolen data.
 Nonetheless, optusdata acknowledged that the previously exposed customer records may well be exploited by other cyber criminals.